Enhancement of non-Markovianity due to environment-induced indirect interaction: Enhanced non-Markovianity in a system of multiple two-level systems

 We now obtain the reduced density operator of the system of $N$ TLSs via $\rho_S \left(t\right) =\text{Tr}_B \left[ U(t) \rho\left(0\right)U^\dagger(t) \right]$, where $\text{Tr}_B$ denotes a partial trace over the environment.
 To perform this partial trace, it is convenient to consider the joint eigenbasis of the $\sigma_z^{(i)}$ operators.
 We first define the states $\ket{n_i}$ as $\sigma_z^{(i)}\ket{n_i} = n_i \ket{n_i}$, with $n_i = \pm 1$.
 It then follows that

 where

-We also define $s_n = \sum_{i = 1}^N n_i$ and, for future convenience, $p_n = \prod_{i = 1}^N n_i$.
-Given a particular joint eigenbasis $\ket{n}$, we can find the corresponding numbers $s_n$ and $p_n$.
+We also define $s_n = \sum_{i = 1}^N n_i$.
+Given a particular joint eigenbasis $\ket{n}$, we can find the corresponding number $s_n$.
 To find the matrix elements of the reduced density matrix in the joint eigenbasis, we now introduce the operator $P_{nn'} = \ket{n}\bra{n'}$.
-We then find that (see the appendix for the detailed derivation)
+We then find that (see Appendix \ref{derivation} for the detailed derivation)

 where

 To proceed further, we need to specify the total initial state.
 For simplicity, we assume that the total initial state is an uncorrelated product state.
 In other words, denoting the total initial state as $\rho(0)$, we have